openvinotoolkit/open_model_zoo/models/public/common-sign-language-0001/common-sign-language-0001.md

 ## Output

-The model outputs a tensor with the shape [Bx27], each row is a logits vector of performed Jester\* gestures.
+The model outputs a tensor with the shape `B, 27`, each row is a logits vector of performed Jester gestures.

 ### Original Model

-Blob of the shape [1, 27] in the [BxC] format, where:
+Blob of the shape `1, 27` in the `B, C` format, where:

 - `B` - batch size
 - `C` - predicted logits size

 ### Converted Model

-Blob of the shape [1, 27] in the [BxC] format, where:
+Blob of the shape `1, 27` in the `B, C` format, where:

 - `B` - batch size
 - `C` - predicted logits size

 ## Download a Model and Convert it into Inference Engine Format